-IGGI is a collaboration between the University of York, the University of Essex and Goldsmiths, University of London.
-The IGGI Centre trains the next generation of leading researchers, designers, developers and entrepreneurs in digital games.
+A collaboration between the University of York, the University of London (Goldsmiths and Queen Mary) and the University of Essex, IGGI offers a 4-year training and research programme for the next generation of leaders in research, design, development and entrepreneurship in digital games.

-You can contact potential supervisors directly (see www.iggi.org.uk/supervisors/ for a list), or we can help you to choose a principal supervisor from Goldsmiths based on your interests and background.
+You can contact potential supervisors directly or contact us at the email address below and we can help you to choose a principal supervisor from York based on your interests and background.

-In previous years, we have had substantial competition for IGGI studentships, and we encourage good students to submit applications as early as possible, and to contact potential supervisors well before the deadline.
+We expect substantial competition for IGGI studentships and we encourage good students to submit applications as early as possible.